syncfusion-content/javascript-docs/js/Angular2.md

 ## 2. Adding Syncfusion Component to your Application

 Each Syncfusion components are wrapped as individual SystemJS module.
 So for importing and using any Syncfusion component, use `ej/<controlName>.component` in require path and variable name holding references to component is `EJ_<CONTROLNAME>_COMPONENTS`.
-For getting started, you can import the dialog component, refer the following code snippet for the same.
+For getting started, you can import the autocomplete component, refer the following code snippet for the same.

 {% highlight javascript %}

-import {EJ_DIALOG_COMPONENTS} from 'ej/dialog.component';
+import {EJ_AUTOCOMPLETE_COMPONENTS} from 'ej/autocomplete.component';

 {% endhighlight %}

 ### Property Binding

-Properties and events names of Syncfusion controls can be initialized with the exact casing of original property names.
+Properties of Syncfusion controls can be initialized with the exact casing of original property names.
 Bind property to the controls within square bracket(`[]`).

-For autocomplete component, create attribute with prefixing `ej-` and control name then setting `dataSource` and `value` property will be
+For example, create ejAutocomplete component with prefixing of `ej-` and control name then the properties `dataSource` and `value` can be defined as follows.

 {% highlight html %}